PumpkinDB/PumpkinDB/doc/script/TRY.md

 Instead, it will push an error closure onto the stack.
 If no error occurred, `[]` (an empty closure) will be pushed onto the stack.

+`TRY` evaluates the closure on the current stack.

 {% common -%}

 ```